All Posts

 Dependency management must be handled by 'uv', not pip or poetry.

-All data processing must utilize the 'polars' library for DataFrame operations.
+All data processing must utilize the 'polars' library.

 testing_standard: |